 |30-mg||Orange/Orange||SHIRE 381 30mg||Capsule|

-What are the other names of Adderall?
+What Are the Street Names of Adderall?

-- Black beauties
+- Black Beauties

 - Pep pills

 Aside from treating ADHD (Attention Deficit Hyperactivity Disorder), people taking Adderall use it for different purposes.
 While some of these reasons are legitimate uses, the unfortunate thing is that many Adderall users take the drug for purposes not intended or approved by the Food and Drug Administration as they want to attain the various side effects the drug delivers.